7 Top Health Benefits of Maca Root

-There are no serious known side effects of maca, but like any other supplement it should not be taken in large amounts.
-When you first start using maca, it’s best to begin by taking smaller amounts and building up; even 1/2 teaspoon is a good place to start.
-And at the other end, 1 tablespoons (of the powder) is an average daily dose.
+There are no serious known side effects of maca, but like any other superfood or supplement, it shouldn’t be taken in large amounts.
+When you first start using maca, it’s best to begin by taking smaller amounts and building up; as little as 1/2 teaspoon is a good place to start.
+Just 1 tablespoon is an average daily dose.
 Rotating a few days on and a few days off is often recommended.
-Taking too much can lead to adverse effects and throw your hormones out of whack.
-If you experience this, you should take less or wean yourself off completely.

-- Here are 5 Easy and Tasty Ways to Use Maca Powder in Food.
+- 5 Easy and Tasty Ways to Use Maca Powder in Food.

 Maca is good in smoothies, salads, drinks, cooked foods, and juices.
 A couple of easy and tasty ways to use it: Our easy No-Bake Vegan Cocoa Maca-roons; and two delicious smoothies — Mocha Maca Banana Smoothie and Strawberry-Vanilla Maca Smoothie.

 Don’t add it to anything that’s very hot because it will lose all its benefits.
 The taste can be a bit odd at first but it gets more tolerable and it depends on what you mix it with.
 Its flavor has been described as “malted” or like toasted oats.
 Smoothies, puddings, raw sweets, and juices seem to be the best ways to use maca powder.

 Please be aware that other than the nutritional benefits provided by the vitamins and minerals, the other benefits are anecdotal, as maca has not been formally studied.

 And if you’d like to compare various brands of maca, you can do so by exploring this page on Amazon.com.

 Maca is rich in vitamin B vitamins, C, and E. It provides plenty of calcium, zinc, iron, magnesium, phosphorous and amino acids.